syncedtoblog/syncedtoblog.github.io/_posts/2019-12-13-Buddha-Enlightenment-Tree.md

 ---
 layout: post
-title: The Tree Where the Buddha Found Enlightenment
+title: The Tree that Enlightened the Buddha
 img: images/2019-12-13-Buddha-Enlightenment-Tree-1.jpg
 ---

-The spirit of the village is alive and well.
+Another famous occasion when wisdom was found under a tree.

 ![_config.yml]({{ site.baseurl }}/images/2019-12-13-Buddha-Enlightenment-Tree-1.jpg)